 resultGraphIndex property

-If a graphTraversal object represents the traversal of a graph object (§3.32) that resides in the array-valued graphs property (§3.24.15) of the containing result object (§3.24), the graphTraversal object SHALL contain a property named resultGraphIndex whose value is a non-negative integer that specifies the index within result.graphs of that graph object.
+If a graphTraversal object represents the traversal of a graph object (§3.32) that resides in the theResult.graphs (§3.24.15), the graphTraversal object SHALL contain a property named resultGraphIndex whose value is the array index (§3.7.3) within theResult.graphs of that graph object.

-If resultGraphIndex is absent, it SHALL default to -1, which is otherwise not a valid value for this property.

 runGraphIndex property

-If a graphTraversal object represents the traversal of a graph object (§3.32) that resides in the array-valued graphs property (§3.14.14) of the containing run object (§3.14), the graphTraversal object SHALL contain a property named runGraphIndex whose value is a non-negative integer that specifies the index within run.graphs of that graph object.
+If a graphTraversal object represents the traversal of a graph object (§3.32) that resides in theRun.graphs (§3.14.14), the graphTraversal object SHALL contain a property named runGraphIndex whose value is the array index within theRun.graphs of that graph object.

-If runGraphIndex is absent, it SHALL default to -1, which is otherwise not a valid value for this property.

 description property

 A graphTraversal object MAY contain a property named description whose value is a message object (§3.11) that describes the graph traversal.